 Admission as a graduate student in the School of Meteorology is competitive.
-Prospective students must formally apply for admission to the Graduate College through the Office of Admissions and Records.
-Applicants are required to submit three letters of reference sent to the University, official transcripts from all colleges and universities attended, a personal statement, and GRE scores.
+Prospective students must apply for admission to the Graduate College through the Office of Admissions and Records.
+All materials are submitted electronically through that site (including three letters of reference-preferably from faculty, resume/cv, unofficial transcripts from all colleges and universities attended, and a personal statement).

-Minimum requirements for admission to Graduate Program
+Minimum Requirements for Admission to Graduate Program

 - We prefer that applicants have a working knowledge of partial differential equations, although some graduate students pursue this after arriving at OU.

 Deadlines and Review Process

-Direct Track Ph.D.
+Direct-Track Ph.D.
 Program

-Questions, Comments or Concerns?
+Questions, Comments, or Concerns?

 More information about the OU School of Meteorology’s graduate program can be found in the Prospective Graduate Students portion of our website.
 If you need additional information or have questions, please contact our Coordinator of Graduate Programs, Danika Hines-Barnett, at danika [at] ou.edu or 405.325.6561.